-B.4a Recent trends On March 17, 2016, Adobe reported financial results for its first quarter of fiscal year 2016 ended March 4, 2016.
-In the first quarter of fiscal 2016, Adobe achieved record quarterly revenue of \$1.38 billion, representing year-over-year growth of 25 percent.
-Adobe's diluted earnings per share were \$0.50 on an accounting principles generally accepted in the United States of America ("U.S. GAAP") basis and Adobe's cash flow from operations was \$498 million.
-For its first quarter of fiscal 2016, Adobe reported strong financial results consistent with the continued execution of its long-term plans for its two strategic growth areas, Digital Media and Digital Marketing, while continuing to market and license a broad portfolio of products and solutions.
-Adobe's first quarter of fiscal 2016 financial results benefited from an extra week in the quarter due to its 52/53 week financial calendar whereby fiscal 2016 is a 53-week year compared with fiscal 2015 which was a 52-week year.
 B.5 Organizational structure Adobe is the head of the Adobe group.
 Adobe wholly owns, directly or indirectly, each of its subsidiaries.
-As of January 7, 2016, Adobe had 16 subsidiaries in the Americas, 26 subsidiaries in Europe, one (1) subsidiary in Africa, 11 subsidiaries in Asia and one (1) subsidiary in the Middle East.
+As of April 20, 2018, Adobe had 19 subsidiaries in the Americas, 22 subsidiaries in Europe, one (1) subsidiary in Africa, 14 subsidiaries in Asia and one (1) subsidiary in the Middle East.
 B.6 Interests in Adobe's capital or voting rights Not applicable.
 Pursuant to its Q&A, ESMA considers that Item 18 of Annex I of the Prospectus Regulation is generally not pertinent for offers of shares to employees and can thus be omitted from the prospectus in accordance with Article 23.4 of the Prospectus Regulation.
-B.7 on concerning Adobe for the fiscal years ended November 27, 2015, and November 29, 2013, and for the quarters ended March 4, 2016 and
+B.7 Financial information concerning Adobe for the fiscal years ended December 1, 2017, December 2, 2016 and November 27, 2015, and for the quarters ended March 2, 2018 and March 3, 2017